 Further questions arise.
 What are the electric assistance gears?
 What are the mechanical gears?
 How many gears are there?
 Is there the best gear shifting technique for electric bikes?
-Let’s spend a few minutes to understand the electric bike gearing system and how to use gears.
+Let’s spend a few minutes understanding the electric bike gearing system and how to use gears.

 What are the e-bike gears?

-Gears are same as speeds – a bike with 24 gears is a 24-speed bike.
-Electric bikes generally have 1, 3, 18, 21, 24, 27, 32 or even 40 speeds.
+Gears are the same as speeds – a bike with 24 gears is a 24-speed bike.
+Electric bikes generally have 1, 3, 18, 21, 24, 27, 32, or even 40 speeds.
 Lower numbers are the low gears, and higher numbers are the high gears.
-First gear is a low gear.
-Twenty-fourth gear is a high gear.
+The first gear is low gear.
+Twenty-fourth gear is high gear.
 Pretty easy so far.

-For mechanical gears, the right shifter is connected to a cable, which is hidden in a protective housing.
-As you click through (or turn) the gears, this cable is tightening and loosening, applying more or less force to the mechanism that moves your e-bike’s chain up and down on the cassette or chain rings.
+For mechanical gears, the right shifter is connected to a cable, which is hidden in protective housing.
+As you click through (or turn) the gears, this cable is tightening and loosening, applying more or less force to the mechanism that moves your e-bike’s chain up and down on the cassette or chainrings.

 What are the electric assistance gears?